PortalTechnologiesInc/lib/docs/resources/faq.md

 ### Is Portal free?

-Portal is open-source (MIT license).
-There are no fees for using Portal itself, but:
+Portal is free and open-source (MIT license).
-- Lightning Network routing fees apply (typically < 1%)
-- Relay costs if using paid relays
-- Infrastructure costs (server hosting)

-### What cryptocurrencies are supported?

-Currently only Bitcoin via Lightning Network.

 ## Technical Questions